okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 #### Org Authorization Server discovery endpoints

 The following discovery endpoints return OIDC or OAuth 2.0 metadata related to your Org AS.
 Clients can use this information to programmatically configure their interactions with Okta.
-Custom scopes and custom claims aren't returned.

 **OpenID:** `https://${yourOktaOrg}/.well-known/openid-configuration`